ejduwell/batchScratcher/README.md

 % specify set of extensions for filetypes you want to be included in the
 % compressed copy of the project dir pushed to the cluster: jobIn.prjctDirCpyPars.fileExtnz={".m",".sh",".lt",".1D"};
-% specify files to include regardless of whether their extension is specified in jobIn.prjctDirCpyPars.fileExtnz jobIn.prjctDirCpyPars.indFiles={ ...
+% specify individual files to include regardless of whether their extension
+% is specified in jobIn.prjctDirCpyPars.fileExtnz
+jobIn.prjctDirCpyPars.indFiles={ ...
     "path/to/your/individalFileToInclude.ext", ...
     "path/to/another/individalFileToInclude.ext", ...